The Kids Are Not All Right at Cannes

 Matters of adolescent identity and child welfare loom compellingly large in new festival-premièred films from Marine Atlan, Jordan Firstman, and Cristian Mungiu.

-Search fresh public links, source activity, and post angles for The Kids Are All Right.
+Search fresh public links, source activity, and ready-to-use post angles for The Kids Are All Right.

 Fresh curated links around The Kids Are All Right are collected here so marketers can spot useful updates and turn timely ideas into posts faster.